-Beginning with the second week of our March fiscal month, we started experiencing reduced volume as the result of the COVID -19 pandemic and related government restrictions.
-As the extent of the pandemic became apparent, we implemented our continuity plan to maintain the health and safety of our associates, preserve cash, and minimize the impact on our customers.
-Our response included restrictions on travel, implementation of telecommuting where appropriate and limiting contact and maintaining social distancing between our associates and with our customers.
+Beginning with the second week of our fiscal month of March, we started experiencing reduced volume as the result of the COVID -19 pandemic and related government restrictions.
+The sales decline continued into the second quarter through the third week of April after which we started to see a gradual and consistent improvement in sales through the end of the quarter.
+Once the extent of the pandemic became apparent, we implemented our continuity plan to maintain the health and safety of our associates, preserve cash, and minimize the impact on our customers.
 We have implemented cost reductions including cutting non-essential expenditures, reducing capital expenditures, rotating layoffs and furloughs, select job eliminations and temporary salary reductions.
 We also deferred new product introductions and reduced our sample and marketing expenses for 2020.
-We have worked with suppliers, lenders and landlords to extend payment terms in the second quarter for existing agreements.
-We are taking advantage of deferral of payroll related taxes under the CARES act as well as deferring payments into our defined contribution retirement plan.
+We worked with suppliers, lenders and landlords to extend payment terms in the second quarter for existing agreements.
 We have modified our senior credit facility to provide additional flexibility with regard to loan availability during this uncertain period.
-We cannot be certain as to the long term impact of the COVID-19 crisis or when customer demand will return to pre-pandemic levels.
-Until then, we have reduced our running schedules for most facilities to one shift, just beneath our shipping levels, while simultaneously reducing inventories to align them with our lower customer demand.